Waste and Recycling Policies

 Additional chargeable refuse bins can be provided.

-For properties with 6 or more permanent residents or 2 children in nappies consideration will be given to providing additional refuse capacity free of charge if required.
+For properties with 6 or more permanent residents or 2 children under the age of two in nappies consideration will be given to providing additional refuse capacity free of charge if required.
 Each case will be assessed on an individual basis; a waste audit carried out and if an additional bin is provided, will be subject to annual review and may be removed at any point if it is abused or the property is no longer eligible.

 A second recycling bin may be provided before an additional refuse bin is provided if the additional waste is mainly recyclable.